raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 The boot code for USB is stored in the BCM2837 device only, so the Pi 1 A/B, Pi 2 B (v1.1), and Pi Zero will all require SD cards as they are based on the BCM2835 and BCM2836.
 This boot code is stored in ROM (except Pi 4B) which by definition cannot be changed.

 An alternative is to use the 'special bootcode.bin-only boot mode' as described [here](./).
-This still requires/boots from an SD-card but allows to run on an USB Device.
+This still requires/boots from an SD-card, but bootcode.bin is the only file read from the SD-Card.

 ## Extra info